 - Take initiative and work well independently, and also as part of a team

-- Energetic and willing to work outside during all weather conditions
+- Exude energy and willingness to work outside during all weather conditions

-- Comfortable working with people of all ages and backgrounds
+- Be comfortable working with people of all ages and backgrounds

 - Spanish ability preferred